 CO2 Logger and sensors.
 I’m currently using my handheld GasLab meter.
 It’s quite accurate but cannot log data when temps are over 60°c.
 And even though GasLab told me that it’s OK to use it in a sauna up to 99°c I’m a bit leary.
 And it’s only one measuring point.

-I’m working with them on a setup of three sensors that will send data back to a logger located in a cooler environment such as the floor of the sauna or in the changing room.
+I’m working with a local company on a setup of three sensors that will send data back to a logger located in a cooler environment such as the floor of the sauna or in the changing room.
 This will allow us to compare CO2 levels and thus fresh air ventilation at multiple locations.
 Mostly at head height along the seating areas but at some point also other parts of the room.

 Smoke.
 There’s no better way to understand airflow (and lack of airflow) than smoke.
 I’m somewhat concerned about polluting my sauna though.
 That’s kind of funny when you think about the popularity of Smoke Sauna but airflow testing smoke is usually chemical based and I want to make sure I don’t create any long term odor/chemical problems so want to find a way to do this that does not leave any unpleasant or unhealthy after smell.
 Any ideas on this would be very welcomed.
 Dry Ice (CO2) sort of works but not very well.